This Lemon Curd Recipe is sweet and tart and so easy to make. Spread this vibrant lemon curd on just about anything!

 - You’ll know when it’s done when the curd can coat the back of a spoon well, which should take about three to four minutes.

-- Next, strain the mixture after microwaving to get rid of the lemon zest.
-It’ll give it extra amazing lemony flavor during cooking, but you don’t want to stay in the curd.
+- Strain the mixture after microwaving to get rid of the lemon zest.
+It’ll give it an extra amazing lemony flavor during cooking, but you don’t want to stay in the curd.
 You want the sweet and tart curd to be smooth as can be.

 Whether you use it as a spread, in a delicious lemony dessert recipe, or eat it by the spoonful, you will love this tart treat!
 I can’t wait to hear what you think about it.
 Please drop me a comment below and enjoy your dose of liquid sunshine!

 - 3 tablespoons lemon zest from about three large lemons